mobilis/ACDSense/SensorClient/README.md

 ACDSense Sensor Client for iOS
 ========

+**This version of the SensorClient does not connect to the ACDSense service anymore.**

+**Checkout the *SensorClient_w_Service* branch to build a client application that communicates with the ACDSense Service running on a Mobilis Runtime.**

 ## Dependencies ##
 ### Core-Plot ###
 *Core-Plot* is a library used in the iOS application to display sensor values in a chart.